USS L-10: 1916

 L-10, with the division's organization on 5 August 1916, was assigned to Division Six, Submarine Force, Atlantic Fleet.
 The submarine got underway on 12 August, clearing Boston, for Provincetown, Massachusetts, and returning that same day.
 She cleared Boston, a week later, on 19 August, and conducted maneuvers and training until her return on August 27.
 Standing out from Boston, on 9 September, L-10 proceeded southward with port visits at Newport, Rhode Island; Tompkinsville, New York; and Hampton Roads, Rappahannock Spit, and Norfolk, Virginia, before returning to the Boston Navy Yard, on 30 October.

 Having remained there for almost two months, L-10 cleared Boston, on 23 December, bound for Key West, Florida.
-Enroute, she visited Charleston, South Carolina, and arrived at Jacksonville, Florida, on 31 December.
+En route, she visited Charleston, South Carolina, and arrived at Jacksonville, Florida, on 31 December.

 1917

 Having spent New Year's Day, 1917, in port, L-10 sailed the next day, 2 January, reaching Key West, on 4 January.
-She remained there until 22 January, when she proceeded to the Dry Tortugas, enroute to Pensacola, Florida.
+She remained there until 22 January, when she proceeded to the Dry Tortugas, en route to Pensacola, Florida.
 She remained in the waters off Pensacola, conducting torpedo practice and maneuvers, to 27 March.
 L-10 was ordered to return to the East Coast as a result of increased tensions with Imperial Germany, stemming from its resumption of unrestricted submarine warfare, on 1 February.